ismartcoding/plain-app/README.md

 - Apps: View your apps and download apk from phone.(web only)
 - Screen mirror: Mirror your phone on webpage.
 - Tools: Exchange rate, Sound meter.
+- Notifications: You can manage push notifications on the webpage.
 - And more features are planned for the future.

 PlainApp's minimalist design is intentional, so you can focus on what matters most: your valuable data.